Homological Stability among Moduli Spaces of Holomorphic Curves in Complex Projective Space: Introduction

 \begin{cor} Induced by the obvious inclusion, the map

-induces an isomorphism in $H_q(-)$ for $q<(d-2g)(2n-1)$. \end{cor}
+induces an isomorphism in $H_q(-;\mathbb{Q})$ for $q<(d-2g)(2n-1)$. \end{cor}

-\begin{proof}[Remark] As described in~\textsection\ref{sec:topology-of-J}, the space $\mathcal{J}_g$ of complex structures on $F_g$ is canonically homeomorphic to the space of almost-complex structures on $F_g$.
-It follows that the topological moduli space $\mathcal{MT}^d_g({\mathbb{C}P}^n)$, and better yet $\mathcal{MT}^d_g({\mathbb{C}P}^n)^h$, is entirely homotopy-theoretic. \end{proof}
+\begin{remark} As described in~\textsection\ref{sec:topology-of-J}, the space $\mathcal{J}_g$ of complex structures on $F_g$ is canonically homeomorphic to the space of almost-complex structures on $F_g$.
+In this way, the construction of $\mathcal{MT}^d_g({\mathbb{C}P}^n)$ can be regarded as homotopy theoretic. \end{remark}

 \begin{cor} Induced by a zig-zag of maps of spaces is an isomorphism

 for $q<(d-2g)(2n-1).$ \end{cor}